 Screw on the lid of this inner pot then give it a really good shake.
 Add a little more water to the recommended fill line and re-shake.

 Now boil a kettle full of water to add to the outer flask.
-Make sure it is above the inner stand.
+Make sure it is above the inner stand but not too high.
 That way when you add the inner pot full of the yogurt mixture the hot water will cover at least half of this.

 Replace the Easi-Yo yogurt maker lid and leave to stand for between 8 to 12 hours, or overnight.

 Once your yogurt is ready take the inner container out and put in the fridge to chill before eating.